-Based upon ongoing risk assessment and the allowance for loan losses procedures outlined above, the allowance for loan losses of \$2,996,303, \$3,526,196 and \$3,685,654 at December 31, 2018, 2017 and 2016, respectively, is considered adequate by management to compensate for inherent losses in the loan portfolio at such dates.
-Based on analysis performed by the Association, it concluded the entire balance of nonaccrual loans is well securitized by either a prioritized security interest in real estate, own equipment or livestock with appraised values in excess of the principal loan balances less selling expenses, or an agency guarantee.
+Based upon ongoing risk assessment and the allowance for loan losses procedures outlined above, the allowance for loan losses of \$4,323,904, \$2,996,303 and \$3,526,196 at December 31, 2019, 2018 and 2017, respectively, is considered adequate by management to compensate for inherent losses in the loan portfolio at such dates.
+Based on analysis performed by the Association, it concluded the entire balance of nonaccrual loans is well securitized by either a prioritized security interest in real estate, equipment or livestock with values in excess of the principal loan balances less selling expenses, or an agency guarantee.